hallieeilerts/CA-CODE_Automation/README.md

 ## Developer instructions

 -   Clone repository to computer
--   Add data inputs from [CA-CODE_Warehouse](https://www.dropbox.com/scl/fo/iilncw5lay5cppoj9jg6n/h?rlkey=gcgqspqan03c1fup5ydlczl40&dl=0) folder on Dropbox into `/data`
+-   Add data inputs from [CA-CODE_Warehouse](https://www.dropbox.com/scl/fo/iilncw5lay5cppoj9jg6n/h?rlkey=gcgqspqan03c1fup5ydlczl40&dl=0) folder on Dropbox to local `/data` folder
--   If necessary, replace code in `/src/data-management` with code from `/src/archive` (to match the years of the update)
+-   The current files in `/src/data-management` are for the Simple Update 2000-2021.
+If producing estimates for a different set of years, replace with appropriate `data-management` code in `/src/archive`.
 -   Manually set variables in `/src/prepare-session/set-inputs`
     -   Do not make changes to any other scripts
 -   Run make file